open-neuromorphic/open-neuromorphic.github.io/content/english/blog/digital-neuromorphic-hardware-read-list/index.md

 ## 2018

+### Loihi: A Neuromorphic Manycore Processor with On-Chip Learning*

-### [*Loihi: A Neuromorphic Manycore Processor with On-Chip Learning*](https://redwood.berkeley.edu/wp-content/uploads/2021/08/Davies2018.pdf), Mike Davies et al., 2018
+[*Loihi: A Neuromorphic Manycore Processor with On-Chip Learning*](https://redwood.berkeley.edu/wp-content/uploads/2021/08/Davies2018.pdf), Mike Davies et al., 2018

 Probably the most popular neuromorphic processor right now.
 What distinguishes it from the other ones are the online learning capabilities coupled with a **completely asynchronous** design: cores and routing network are completely clock-less!